felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 Before creating a Linux container, you need to pull a base image from Docker’s repository.
 Open a PowerShell or command prompt and use the following command to pull the latest Ubuntu base image from the repository:

 **_docker pull ubuntu_**

+Using the above command will pull the latest available version of Ubuntu from the repository.
+If you want to pull a specific version of Ubuntu, use a tag as shown here:

+**_docker pull ubuntu:18.04_**